mahxwell/OpenLibraryV2/README.md

 Please click on this link to check Travis CI Logs :  [![Build Status](https://travis-ci.org/mahxwell/OpenLibraryV2.svg?branch=master)](https://travis-ci.org/mahxwell/OpenLibraryV2)

-This Application contains almost 170 Unit tests made with JUnit 4.
+This Project contains almost 170 Unit tests made with JUnit 4.

 ### Package it on your Computer